aco4/WZmodGladiator/README.md

 # Gladiator Mod

-**Prepare your army**.
+**Prepare for battle**.
 In 4 minutes, your base will explode and players will fight to the death!

 - Singleplayer ✓
-- Working AI bot ✓
 - Multiplayer ✓
+- Custom AI bot
-- Free-For-All (FFA) ✓
+- Free-For-All or Teams (3v3, 5v5, 2v2v2v2v2, etc.)
-- 2v2v2v2v2 ✓
-- 3v3 ✓
-- 5v5 ✓
+- Shrinking map border
+- Increased research and factory speed
-- 4.5.5 ✓
+- 4.5.5

 # How to play
 1. Download the map `10c-Gladiator-test5.wz`.
 Put in maps folder.